 Since height is 1 foot and base side is 1 inch long, theoretical maximum calculation was calculated as;

-2. Model system is motion
+2. Model system in SolidWorks

 3. Try on Linear Motor